 Are you making a claim based on the product life cycle?
 What stages of the life cycle are considered (e.g., raw material production, manufacturing, transport to market, disposal)?

 Most guidance on environmental claims does not address claims based on life cycle analysis (LCA).
 The results of an LCA may depend on the inputs.
 Marketers should ensure that the scope of an LCA adequately covers the expected environmental impacts of the product.
 If an LCA is used to support comparative claims, the identical inputs should be included in the comparative analysis.
 The products or services involved should also be of the same type or category for the comparison to be fair, and disclosures of material differences in the compared products may be required.
+If a more limited “cradle to gate” LCA was conducted, the scope should be clear.

 Does the claim relate to health, safety or other benefits apart from environmental benefits (this might include “free” claims as well as claims such as “safe”, “safer”, “non-toxic”, “pesticide-free” or “organic”)?